usnistgov/NexusLIMS/docs/README.rst

 Documentation overview
 ----------------------

-The :doc:`data security <data_security>` page explains the approach to our highest priority, which is protecting users' research data.
-Besides this, there are pages describing how data about individual sessions is :doc:`collected <session_logger_app>` and  :doc:`stored <database>`, as well as a detailed description of how a record of a given experiment :doc:`is built <record_building>`, from beginning to end.
+The :doc:`database <database>` page describes how information about instruments and recorded sessions is stored.
+The :doc:`record building <record_building>` page provides a detailed description of how a record of a given experiment is built from beginning to end.
 There is also additional documentation about the practices used in :doc:`developing NexusLIMS <development>`, the :doc:`taxonomy <taxonomy>` used when discussing NexusLIMS, the